varnish/Varnish-Book/varnish_book.rst

    A VMOD is a shared library with some C functions which can be called from VCL code.
    The standard (std) VMOD, for instance, is a VMOD included in Varnish Cache.
-   We have already used the std VMOD in this book to check whether a backend is healthy with by calling ``std.healthy()``.
+   We have already used the std VMOD in this book to check whether a backend is healthy by calling ``std.healthy()``.

    ..
 When to use in-line C or VMODs?